pilot2254/steam-playtime-farmer/README.md

 ### First-Time Setup

-When you first run the application, it will create a default configuration file.
-You'll need to create a preset with your Steam account and games before you can start farming.
+When you first run the application, it will create a default configuration file called `user-config.json`.
+You'll need to edit this file with your Steam account details before you can start farming.

 ### Logging In

 1. Select "Start Farming" from the main menu
-2. Enter your Steam password when prompted
+2. Enter your Steam password when prompted (unless you've saved it in the config)
 3. If you have Steam Guard enabled, you'll be asked for your code

 > [!TIP]